 A Software Chain of Custody that truly covers the enterprise-scale software delivery process starts with the strategic goals that you want to achieve.
 Most organizations execute a pipeline of business activities similar to the one below when determining which software assets to invest in and how to measure their return on investment.

-The inputs into and outputs of this process are usually scattered in many places.
+The inputs and outputs of this process are usually scattered in many places.
 Organizational leaders have ideas in mind and sketch out vision statements and goals on whiteboards; product managers build roadmaps in PowerPoint; release managers create plans and schedules in Excel; and product owners add work items to a backlog in Jira.

-- Use data to align the backlog of technical work with strategic goals
+Use data to align the backlog of technical work with strategic goals

-- Measure DevOps teams’ performance against strategic goals
+Measure DevOps teams’ performance against strategic goals

-Understanding the Challenging Landscape of DevOps Tools
+Understanding the Complex Landscape of DevOps Tools

-This landscape of varied, often disconnected tools makes it inherently challenging to create a Software Chain of Custody that reliably tracks the work that is being done and that captures and documents which person or process triggered the work.
+This landscape of varied, often disconnected tools makes it inherently challenging to create a Software Chain of Custody that reliably tracks the work that is being done, and that captures and documents which person or process triggered the work.

-DevOps teams are often required to manually collect, compile, and correlate data across tools to satisfy audit reporting requirements—a process that is time-consuming, prone to human error, and that distracts developers from the work of building value-adding business applications.
+DevOps teams are often required to manually collect, compile, and correlate data across tools to satisfy audit reporting requirements—a process that is time-consuming, prone to human error, and distracts developers from the work of building value-adding business applications.